-- 5. Connect one end of the red positive (+) cable to the positive (+) terminal on the discharged battery. - 6.
-Connect the other end of the red positive (+) cable to the positive (+) terminal of the good battery. - 7.
-Connect one end of the black negative (-) cable to the negative (-) terminal of the good battery. - 8.
-Connect the other end of the black negative (-) cable to the remote negative (-) terminal on the driver side shock tower for the discharged battery.

-- 9. Start the engine in the vehicle with the good battery and run the engine at idle speed for at least four minutes. - 10.
+- 5. Check that the jumper cables do not have loose or missing insulation. - 6.
+Connect one end of the red positive (+) cable to the positive (+) terminal on the discharged battery. - Connect the other end of the red positive (+) cable to the positive (+) terminal of the good battery. - Connect one end of the black negative (-) cable to the negative (-) terminal of the good battery. - Connect the other end of the black negative (-) cable to the remote negative (-) terminal on the driver side shock tower for the discharged battery. - 10.
+Start the engine in the vehicle with the good battery and run the engine at idle speed for at least four minutes. - 11.
 Try to start the vehicle that had the dead battery.
 If it will not start after a few tries, it probably needs service.